Advantages of Implants Over a Dental Bridge

 Depending on the position of the tooth, you may not feel the need to replace a single missing tooth.
 While it may be a minor discomfort or inconvenience, it might seem like something you can learn to live with.

 This may be true in the short run; however, a single missing tooth can cause long-term problems for overall dental health including the remaining teeth and even jaw structure.
 A gap in your teeth means that the remaining teeth are likely to begin shifting position, which can result in incorrect bites and jaw issues.
 And the lack of root structure in the gap can also cause deterioration of the jawbone that can lead to sagging or shifting facial structure over time.

 Average tooth implant cost varies depending on where you live and which tooth is being replaced, but generally ranges in the lower to mid thousands per implant.
 Compared to other prosthodontic treatments, the upfront cost is considerably higher.
 However, implants rarely require replacement or adjustments, resulting in its long-term value being comparable to or even better than dental bridges and dentures.

 Dental implant surgery can be covered by some dental insurance policies.
-At our dental clinic, we accept a wide range of insurance plans including Medicare Dental through Part B and Medical Dental, and our staff are well-versed in the different insurances to ensure your out-of-pocket costs are kept to a minimum.
+At our dental clinic, we accept a wide range of insurance plans including Medical Dental, and our staff are well-versed in the different insurances to ensure your out-of-pocket costs are kept to a minimum.